Are you wondering what the danger zone is for turkey?

 The Danger Zone In Each Stage Of Smoking Turkey

-Below are the specifically applied temperature ranges for preparing and cooking a turkey.
-I am focusing on an entire bird with the temps and timings.
+Below are the temperature ranges specifically applied for preparing and cooking a turkey.
+I am focusing on an entire bird with the temperatures and timings.

 The rule of thumb for cooking different cuts in half the time but at the same temperatures.